How to convert DOCX to PDF using Java

 Convert DOCX to PDF Java API Key

-Copy the Live API Key, because you’ll need this for the DOCX to PDF API.
+Copy the Live API key for the DOCX-to-PDF API.

-For this tutorial, you’ll use IntelliJ IDEA as your primary code editor.
-To get started, create a new project called docx_to_pdf.
-You can choose any location, but make sure to select Java as the language, Gradle as the build system, and Groovy as the Gradle DSL.
+Use IntelliJ IDEA as your code editor.
+Create a new project called docx_to_pdf.
+Select Java as the language, Gradle as the build system, and Groovy as the Gradle DSL.

 DOCX to PDF Java API

 Create a new directory in your project.
-Right-click on your project’s name and select New > Directory.
-From there, choose the src/main/java option.
-Once done, create a class file inside the src/main/java folder called processor.java, and create two folders called input_documents and processed_documents in the root folder.
+Right-click your project’s name and select New > Directory.
+Choose the src/main/java option.
+Create a class file inside the src/main/java folder called processor.java, and create two folders called input_documents and processed_documents in the root folder.

-After that, paste your DOCX file inside the input_documents folder.
-You can use our demo document as an example.
+Place your DOCX file in the input_documents folder.
+Use our demo document as an example.

 docx_to_pdf